Vishal-045/Trader-Sentiment-Analysis/README.md

 Long-short ratio analysis

+Interactive dashboard for exploring results

-Summary tables for insights
+Summary tables and insights

 📝 Summary

-The analysis shows that trader performance and behavior vary significantly with market sentiment.
-Fear leads to higher profits but also higher risk, while Greed results in more stable performance.
-Based on this, adaptive trading strategies can improve results.
+From the analysis, it is clear that trader performance and behavior change based on market sentiment.
+During Fear, traders tend to earn higher profits but also face higher risk.
+During Greed, performance is more stable and controlled.
+The Streamlit dashboard helps in exploring these patterns interactively, making it easier to understand and analyze trader behavior.